 - the right to be forgotten.

-Under the GDPR the Data Controller post is held by the Company’s Commercial Director.
+Under the GDPR the Data Controller post is held by the Company’s Finance Director.
 This role determines for what purpose any personal information held will be used.
 This role is also responsible for notifying the Information Commissioner’s Office of the data it holds or is likely to hold and the general purposes that this data will be used for.

 Data Protection Officer